 HotlineEmail address: firstname.lastname@example.org Website: https://www.pelastakaalapset.fi/sv/vart-arbete-i-finland/finlands-hotline-nettivihje-webbtips/ https://twitter.com/Nettivihje https://www.youtube.com/playlist?list=PL8byT84yW39zmn09qmEl_qX2nh8ZaZOtF

-- Media Literacy Week participated in annually by more than 2,000 local level institutions such as day-care centres, youth centres, schools, libraries etc.
+- Media Literacy Week participated in annually by around 1,800 local level institutions such as day-care centres, youth centres, schools, libraries etc.

-- More than 80 media education professionals participating annually to Media Education Forum.
+- More than 80 media education professionals participating annually in the Media Education Forum.

 - Annual report published on illegal and grey area images of children.
 Better understanding and analysed data on illegal CSAM and exploitative sexual material (known as Grey Area Images) to be used as a basis for consulting and advocacy work.

-- 20 national or international events organised annually on preventing the production and consumption of CSAM and other sexual, exploitative material of children.
-More than 300 professionals have annually participated in hotline events and their knowledge about risks related to child sexual harassment, abuse and exploitation through digital devices have been enormously increased and their awareness of ways and tools to protect children online have improved.
+- 20 national or international events or trainings organised or participated in as lecturers or trainers annually on preventing the production and consumption of CSAM and other sexual, exploitative material of children.
+More than 1,000 professionals have annually participated in these events and their knowledge about risks related to child sexual harassment, abuse and exploitation through digital devices has been enormously increased, and their awareness of ways and tools to protect children online has improved.

 The Finnish Safer Internet Centre (FISIC) is a joint project of three individual organisations: the National Audiovisual Institute (KAVI), Save the Children Finland (STC) and the Mannerheim League for Child Welfare (MLL).
 Each organisation has an established role in Finnish society and strong national and international relations.
 The main national supporter of the project is the Ministry of Culture and Education.